ChiShona

 The beast is good at hiding in the bubbles.

-The beast is not smelly.

 The beast is clean.

-It is lovely!
+The beast is lovely!

 ‘Chipuka china Chiedza’ is a translation by ZimbOriginal of the original story ‘Unathi and the Dirty, Smelly Beast (English),’ written by Jon Keevy, illustrated by Jess Jardim-Wedepohl, published by Book Dash (© Book Dash, 2016) under a CC BY 4.0 license on StoryWeaver.
 Modifications to the original work include a change of the title in the translation, and a change of the characters’ names.